The Entity Standards Development Process

 Why does the entity standards development process require payment to participate either as an observer or a voter?

 IEEE-SA's corporate membership program directly funds additional resources, such as project management, which facilitates efficient entity standards development.
 In addition, this simple fee structure gives entities the ability to participate in unlimited working groups for one annual fee.

 Basic members only have the right to observe in working groups.
-How can they submit their comments on a draft standard prior to the Sponsor ballot?
+How can they submit their comments on a draft standard prior to the SA Ballot?

 The working group has the right to determine when to circulate a draft standard for comment to basic members who are observers in the working group.
-Prior to Sponsor balloting, those basic members may submit comments to the chair, who will work with the voting members of the working group to determine a resolution.
+Prior to the SA Ballot, those basic members may submit comments to the chair, who will work with the voting members of the working group to determine a resolution.
 Basic members can only participate in such discussions if they upgrade to advanced membership.

 If a basic entity member needs to upgrade to advanced entity membership to participate as a voting member in an IEEE-SA entity standards working group, but another division in the company originally purchased the basic entity membership, what can be done?

 IEEE-SA staff will help to coordinate communication between participants in that company to resolve the issue.